andro-demir/Volterra_Series/README.md

-# Volterra_Series
-Design and implementation of order 2 and 3 Volterra series for time series prediction
+# Design and implementation of order 2 and 3 Volterra series for time series prediction

 In the field of dynamic system identification, where the information about the underlying dynamic system model is absent, modelling nonlinear dynamics in a nonparametric way with Volterra series is a common approach.
 Volterra series is similar to Taylor series in structure, but also adds the benefit of capturing memory effects.